Managing side effects

 experiment with different flavours and combinations of food and

-drinks.
-Download some tips to help you eat when
+some tips to help with your eating when you have taste

 Nausea

-If nausea and vomiting is caused by medical treatment, your
+If nausea and vomiting is caused by your treatment, your doctor

-doctor may need to prescribe anti-sickness medication.
-These
+may need to prescribe anti-sickness medication.
+These medicines

-medicines work in different ways so it may take time to find the
+work in different ways so it may take time to find the right one

 healthcare team.